rayokamoto/cabinet/README.md

 * `videos` (or `movies`)

 ## Testing
 For testing, such as generating test files to sort, Python is used.
-Python 3.9+ is recommended.
+Python 3.9 or higher is required.